tasket/wyng-util-qubes/README.md

 ### Notes

+Most of the notes and tips on using Wyng also apply to `wyng-util-qubes` usage.
+It is recommended to read or at least skim them to gain general familiarity with Wyng.

 To address the thorny issue of restoring VM settings on Qubes OS, a best-effort process is used for individually setting, resetting or removing each value depending on whether the property exists in the backup and whether its writable and has a default value according to Qubes.
 This differs